-Climate change – in the news after release of this week’s United Nations report – is a topic of significance for Spanish street artist Isaac Cordal.
+Climate change – in the news after release of a United Nations report – is a topic of significance for Spanish street artist Isaac Cordal.
 One of the best known of his cement sculpture installations is Waiting for Climate Change, created for the Château des Ducs de Bretagne in Nantes, France.
 He has also done installations with the same name along the Flemish coast.

 Designed for the moat of the château, the 14 floating sculptures move with the wind and the water currents.
 Wearing business suit, impassive and blasé about the coming cataclysm – they absently watch the water level rise.

 The works in France are larger (almost life size) than the tiny cement sculptures that Cordal has been making in his home studio and placing on European streets in an ongoing series called Cement Eclipses since 2006, to widespread acclaim.
 On the Flemish coast, he also took on climate change in a collection of miniature watchmen across 30 locations in nine municipalities in 2012.